-Emmy Award-winning director Michael Brown's The Weight of Water kicked off its successful festival run with a grand prize win at the Banff Mountain Film and Book Festival, the first of several prizes for the inspiring and entertaining feature doc that is currently screening in competition at the 2019 Indy Film Festival in Indianapolis.
+Emmy Award-winning director Michael Brown's The Weight of Water kicked off its successful festival run with a grand prize win at the Banff Mountain Film and Book Festival, the first of several prizes for the inspiring and entertaining feature doc that is currently screening as an Official Selection at the 2019 Heartland International Film Festival in Indianapolis.
 The film opens with rather stunning beauty, the majestic and nearly unfathomable walls of the Grand Canyon seemingly dwarfing the occasionally placid, occasionally raging Colorado River as it practically swallows this small speck of humanity that we will soon identify as blind adventurer Erik Weihenmayer.
 No stranger to extreme risk-taking, Weihenmayer has climbed Mount Everest but nothing has ever really prepared him for the challenges he will face in his endeavor to travel in a solo kayak the full length, 277 miles, of the Grand Canyon.

 Joined by Indiana native Lonnie Bedwell, who is featured himself in the short film Feel of Vision also screening at Indy Film Fest this year, Weihenmayer is a mesmerizing figure both because of his remarkable strength and his surprisingly transparent vulnerability.
 While films such as The Weight of Water often cross that unfortunate line into what is now and forever known as "inspiration porn," the truth is that The Weight of Water never does cross that line thanks to Brown's assured direction and Weihenmayer's constant, authentic presence within the fabric of the film.